-I have always enjoyed making things, seeing someone or something that catches my imagination and takes it down a particular avenue of thought.
+I have always enjoyed making things, someone or something catching my imagination and taking me down a particular avenue of thought.
 I love sewing and stitch using old and discarded fabric with a history - but not only that.
-I like working with paper, wood and old vintage metals, to make something unexpected that brings a smile.
+I like working with paper, wood and old vintage metals, to make something unexpected that will bring a smile to someone.

-My Grandmother taught me to sketch the animals around us and those of my imagination, and my mother taught me to sew - helping me to use her old heavy dark Green machine that seemed fierce at the time.
+My Grandmother taught me to sketch the animals around us and those of my imagination, and my mother taught me to sew - helping me to use her old heavy dark green Husquavarna machine that seemed fierce at the time.
 With her help aged 9 years I made a giant tortoise that I could sit on, dragons and yes dogs, lots of dogs.
-My Dads garage was a magical place where he was able to make anything (or so it seemed to me) from wood or metal using a simple lathe, drill and infinite patience.
-I learnt from him that if you can think it you can make it.

-Me and Mr H returned South London, England in 2014 and with time to unpack and make myself at home again - Hawkes Hounds was really born.
+Me and Mr H returned to South London, England in 2014 and with time to unpack and make myself at home again - Hawkes Hounds was really born.
 I made the Hounds and he captured them with his camera.
 In 2017 my hounds trotted along to Sam Tofts’ Little Mustard Shop and sat alongside her whimsical characters until the shop closed at the end of 2019.
-Since then I have been working through a waiting list of commission hounds and planning a mini exhibition for 2021 …
+I now make Hawkes Hounds to join the annual Artists Open House events in Brighton in May and December and limited commissions.

 When we moved to Romania in 2000 the Street Dogs and their cheeky puppies started to work their charm on our lives and by 2005 we were the proud owners of three, Max, Graham and Frank.
-Graham sadly passed away before we left, but Max and Frank went on to be joined by Princess Margaret the Show Cocker (and junior Swedish kennel club champion 2006) to be my companions and confidents in all my travels.
+Max and Frank were joined by Princess Margaret the Show Cocker to be my companions and confidents in all my travels.

 You can see dogs like Max and Frank at any dog rescue web site, sporting toothy under bites, heads that don't quite match bodies, but always, always, always with big characters and a story to tell.
 My own mutts are here.
 Max who had rickets as a puppy with really bendy front legs who tried to remedy it by getting hold of a packet of calcium tablets and ate the whole lot in one go.
 Frank, appeared at the gate after living under a car across the street in Bucharest.
 Frank used to get so excited with life that he would jump straight up onto the car bonnet before we went out.
 Thankfully the car had collected a few scratches of its own before.
-These are the faces that inspired me in the beginning, and I will always sketch mutts like these when I need to get making.
+These are the faces that inspired me in the beginning when Hawkes Hounds' started and the dogs at Dogs Trust continue to inspire to this day.